wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 Changing an existing rule
 ---------------------------

-You can modify the standard rules.

 .. warning::
     Changes to any rule file inside the ``/var/ossec/ruleset/rules`` folder will be lost in the update process.
 Use the following procedure to preserve your changes.

-If we want to change the level value of the SSH rule ``5710`` from 5 to 10, we will do the following:
+You can modify the standard rules.
+Here's an example of to change the level value of the SSH rule ``5710`` from 5 to 10.

 #.
 Open the rule file ``/var/ossec/ruleset/rules/0095-sshd_rules.xml``.